arnogranier/PredFlow/docs/index.md

 ---
 title: PredFlow
-description: Predictive coding using tensorflow
+tagline: Predictive coding using tensorflow
 ---

 Maximum likelihood estimation on factorized gaussian models can be realized through local prediction error minimization.
 This observation lead to the development of _predictive coding_ theories of cortical computation and cognition.